 This is a very picturesque hike in Ubud which leads to an expanse of rice fields.
 It’s a lovely paved road surrounded by greenery, and it’s pretty wherever you look.
 You’ll pass a little bamboo swing as well, which, again, makes for a bit of fun and some cool pictures.
 I walked up till Karsa Kafe, which opens out into an expanse of shimmering rice fields.
 Grab a fresh coconut, sit back, and take in those stunning views!

 You’d be better off starting early to avoid the sun and bumping into too many tourists, or late evening.

 3. Tukad Cepung Waterfall

-One of the most beautiful waterfalls I have ever seen.
+This is one of the most beautiful waterfalls I have ever seen!
 It involves a steep downhill hike and then going into a cave, because that’s where you’ll find the water gushing.
 You also want to go at the right time (try early morning, lol) because that’s when the sun rays create ART.
 I went around noon, so the light was definitely harsher, but I did manage to catch a shaft of light right before entering the cave, look!

 You can do this the same day as Tegallalang if you’re okay going during the day.
 It’s a little far, but go the extra mile (literally) if you want to check out one of the most stunning falls around.

 This one is a short, wide waterfall, and it looks like diamonds raining down.
 It’s a tad more popular than Tukad Cepung, so it’s a tad more crowded.
 There’s an unspoken kind of understand though, if you clamber up into the falls for a picture, everyone will wait 😀